ajmcneil/spectralBacktest/README.md

 # spectralBacktest
-Spectral backtesting of forecast distributions
+Spectral backtesting of forecast distributions,
 R library by M Gordy & A McNeil